ambimorph/malaprop/README.rst

 ============
 Malaprop is a project involving transformations of natural text that result in some words being replaced by real-word near neighbours.

-Malaprop is written in the spirit of the adversarial evaluation paradigm for natural language processing proposed by Noah Smith [http://arxiv.org/abs/1207.0245].
+Malaprop is written in the spirit of `the adversarial evaluation paradigm for natural language processing proposed by Noah Smith`_.
 Please see http://subsymbol.org for discussion.

 This first version includes code to